Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-An AAA is a bulge in the part of your aorta that travels through your belly (abdominal aorta).
-AAAs can get bigger slowly and silently over many years.
-Most people have no warning signs or symptoms until the aneurysm bursts (ruptures).
-Aneurysm rupture is a medical emergency that causes internal bleeding and is usually fatal.
+It’s possible to have an AAA and not realize it.
+That’s because AAAs can get bigger slowly and silently over many years.
+Most people have no warning signs or symptoms until the aneurysm ruptures.
+This is a medical emergency that causes internal bleeding and is usually fatal.

 Test Details